 The holidays always seem to come around when thy bank account is low.
 It never fails, extra bills make their way into my mailbox around November.
 I’m not claiming this from a negative position, I’m actually a fairly positive human being.
-However, 2020 has hit me a bit harder and tested my positive nature.
+However, 2021, along with its predecessor has hit me a bit harder and tested my positive nature.

-Aside from Covid and stay-at-home pressures, I made some unfortunate decisions and owe a ton of money to the IRS, had some family emergencies come up too, bills stacked pretty high.
+Aside from everything Covid related, I made some unfortunate decisions and owe a ton of money to the IRS, had some family emergencies come up too, bills stacked pretty high.
 So what shall I do?
 First, I will release my complaining, next… I enter problem solving.

 In the end, I came up with some different ways to give gifts this year by stepping into my mindful space.